hmziqrs/go-minesweeper/README.md

 ## How to build

-> Or you can download directly from tag section of github repository for your OS
+> Or you can download directly from tag section of github repository for your OS.
+> If you download the binary from tags you have to chmod the binary `chmod 777 ./minesweeper-macos` or `chmod 777 ./minesweeper-linux` based on your os

 - `go build -o minesweeper`
 - `./minesweeper`